Skip to main content

 Create Process C

-Process C will have two screen fields.
-The Back One Action field will have the
+Process C needs two screen fields with the display type of _Button.
+The Back One Action button will have the

 Previous1()

-function attached and this will return you back to the previous selected action.
-The Back Two Actions field will have the
+function attached to the On Click event.
+When the button is clicked, the function will execute and return you to the previously selected action.
+The Back Two Actions button will have the

 Previous2()